lvgl/lvgl/docs/libs/lodepng.rst

 other image sources.

 Note that, a file system driver needs to be registered to open images from files.
-Read more about it :ref:`file-system` or just enable one in ``lv_conf.h`` with ``LV_USE_FS_...``
+Read more about it :ref:`overview_file_system` or just enable one in ``lv_conf.h`` with ``LV_USE_FS_...``

 The whole PNG image is decoded, so ``width x height x 4`` bytes free RAM space is required.
 The decoded image is stored in RGBA pixel format.

-As it might take significant time to decode PNG images LVGL's :ref:`image-caching` feature can be useful.
+As it might take significant time to decode PNG images LVGL's :ref:`overview_image_caching` feature can be useful.

 Compress PNG files
 ------------------